sir-papi/march102025/random/hello_world.md

 > you take it there we taking it further that somethin you dont wanna do[...](https://youtu.be/NPqDIwWMtxg?si=BDSMjYOMIYrLHgNU)\
 > i know they aint think we'd make it far[...](https://youtu.be/-l9uwM0QYEo?si=fWWQoahQEd98bE7T)\
 > thank [God](https://youtu.be/kn3GZHjHPjM?si=2tm2RNwzUEHHVsdu). for me.

+## march112025.md
+0357: the new 100d of coding;
+to be joined by chart re-entry;<hr />
+been getting it in all over the place;
+adding to noted project;
+less coding, more text formatizationLOL!;